jamesstout/jamesstout.github.io/_pages/things-i-use.md

 Applications, hardware, products and services that I use[^fn-update].

-[^fn-update]: This list needs a thourough updating.
+[^fn-update]: This list needs a thorough updating.

 **Services**